psychemedia/storytelling-notes/welsh_gypsy_folk_tales.md

 [I fear that I cannot throw much light upon this curious little tale.
 I know of no exact parallel to it.

 In other connections and in a different form the motif of the unwelcome boggart, whose company cannot be eluded, is common enough.
-To the type mentioned in J. O. L. S., Third Series, iL p.
+To the type mentioned in J. O. L. S., Third Series, ii. p.
 155, may be added stories like *Yallery Brown*, Jacobs, *More English Fairy Tales*, p.
 26, where the victim, as here, was responsible for his troubles because he had invited or released the agent of his persecution:

 'For harm and mischance and Yallery Brown
 Thou'st let out thyself from under the stone.'